MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Import-ExchangeCertificate.md

 The Password parameter specifies the password that's required to import the certificate.

 This parameter uses the syntax `(ConvertTo-SecureString -String '<password>' -AsPlainText -Force)`.
 Or, before you run this command, store the password as a variable (for example, `$password = Read-Host "Enter password" -AsSecureString`), and then use the variable name (`$password`) for this parameter.
+You can use too a credential box to enter it securely '(Get-Credential).password'

 ```yaml
 Type: SecureString